 We've learned from an early age that our brains are responsible for our thinking, and so it is perhaps no surprise that many of us project our thoughts onto the area we know our brains to be located.
 The projection is often on a spatial representation of our brain area, but since we typically do not feel much sensation in this area, some people project their thoughts onto the closest place to their brain in which dynamic sensation occurs-the little muscles around the eyes.
 But nondual awareness meditators have found that this habit of projection can be broken.
 We don't need to imagine that our "inner" mental contents are all somehow crammed into a small area of our spatial representation.
-Thought experiments popular in the study of personal identity already strongly suggest that there is no necessary connection between where one's brain is located and where one takes oneself to be.
-The feeling that your mental life is happening where you represent your brain to be located is not a result of your biology.
+Thought experiments popular in the study of personal identity already strongly suggest that there is no necessary connection between where one's brain is located and where one takes oneself to be.12 The feeling that your mental life is happening where you represent your brain to be located is not a result of your biology-it is a result of your beliefs about your biology.